Saudi-ADHD-Society/pdf-shortcode/README.md

 ## Note

-Most configuration options are hard-coded at the moment, but can be modified by following the [mPDF documentation](https://mpdf.github.io).
+Advanced configuration options are available by following the [mPDF documentation](https://mpdf.github.io).